RalphJ4/Stamp-Quiz-App/README.md

 # Stamp Quiz App

 A gamified Stamp Quiz App where users answer quiz questions and earn a digital stamp for each correct answer.
 Stamps are saved across sessions using SharedPreferences.
 The app is built with Clean Architecture principles and uses Provider for state management.
+Developed using Flutter version 3.29.0.

 ---